YosysHQ/apicula/readme.md

 The user-facing tools such as `gowin_pack` and `gowin_unpack` could really use some proper command line arguments, and could also be packaged in a proper Python package so that they can be installed easily.

+At the moment there are a few hard-coded references to GW1NR-9.
+All the core bitgen code is completely generic, based on the vendor data files, but the bitstream commands are hardcoded.
+Part of this ties into having a proper command line interface, another part is just making a table for the correct commands for each FPGA model.

 Eventually it'd be really sweet if there were some tests and continuous integration.

 ## Files overview